YourNiceCv

 • Bad: Managed the SEO and PPC campaigns.

-• Good: Managed the Search Engine Optimisation (SEO) and Pay-Per-Click (PPC) campaigns.
+• Good: Managed the Search Engine Optimization (SEO) and Pay-Per-Click (PPC) campaigns.

 6. Formatting Dates and Work Experience Properly